Healthcare and over-the-counter medicines

 What does the Healthcare and over-the-counter medicines industry include?

 Healthcare products include over-the-counter (OTC) medicines, some cosmetic products, herbal medicines, and nutraceuticals such as vitamins and supplements.
 Although the sector also includes many household brands that are readily available in supermarkets and pharmacies, it is important to note that they are subject to the same regulatory and quality control measures as other pharmaceutical products.

-OTC medicines typically contain well-established active pharmaceutical ingredients with well-observed effects over a long period of time.
-Ibuprofen is a typical example of a molecule that was originally available as prescription-only but is now a common over the counter product.
-It’s important to note that healthcare products and pharmaceuticals are subject to the same legislation, in terms of requiring a marketing authorisation, product licence maintenance and manufacture under cGMP.
+OTC medicines generally contain long established active pharmaceutical ingredients with well-observed effects over a long period of time.
+Ibuprofen is a typical example of a molecule that was originally available as prescription-only but is now a common over-the-counter product.
+It is important to note that healthcare products and pharmaceuticals are subject to the same legislation, in terms of requiring a Marketing Authorisation, Product Licence maintenance, and manufacture under cGMP.

 Increased education, advertising and information aimed at consumers, higher disposable incomes in developing nations, reduced budgets for national health services, and the promotion of self- management of minor ailments, have created demand and growth in the OTC sector.
-This in turn encourages companies to develop own-brand and generic equivalents of blockbuster products at lower prices.
-As with pharmaceuticals, the need for greater understanding of active ingredients used to streamline application maintenance of marketing authorisations and an increasing need for regulated packaging and management of risks, such as adverse reactions, continue to play a major role in this sector of the industry.
+This in turn has encouraged companies to develop own-brand and generic equivalents of blockbuster products at lower prices.
+As with pharmaceuticals, the need for greater understanding of the active ingredients that are used to streamline application maintenance of Marketing Authorisations as well as an increasing need for regulated packaging and management of risks, such as adverse reactions, continue to play a major role in this sector of the industry.